• Skip to main content

 There are some differences between the Two theories:

-→ Maslow has given hierarchical on the sequential arrangement of human needs suggesting that any unsatisfied need weather of lower-order of higher-order will motivate individuals.
+• Maslow has given a hierarchy on the sequential arrangement of human needs suggesting that any unsatisfied need whether of lower order or higher order will motivate individuals.
 Herzberg has suggested the use of motivators to improve motivation and job performance and to depend on hygiene or maintenance factors of motivation factors.

-→ Herzberg has attempted to refine reinforce on the need priority in the model and has thrown new light on the content of work motivation.
-Maslow’s theory has been considerably modified by Herzberg especially by identifying two factors of human needs.
+• Herzberg has attempted to refine and reinforce the need priority in the model and has thrown new light on the content of work motivation.
+Maslow’s theory has been considerably modified by Herzberg, especially by identifying two factors of human needs.

-→ Maslow is silent on job content aspect, Where is Herzberg has emphasized job enrichment by which is sent the deliberate upgrading of responsibility, scope and challenging work.
+• Maslow is silent on the job content aspect, Where Herzberg has emphasized job enrichment which is sent the deliberate upgrading of responsibility, scope, and challenging work.

 Share Now: